 • Seamless integrations (Chrome, Word, phone).

-• Privacy-focused better than some competitors.
+• Privacy-focused is better than some competitors.

 • Constant updates; feels future-proof.